kinkard/valhalla-rs/README.md

 ## License

-This project contains Rust bindings for the Valhalla routing engine.
-The entire project is licensed under the MIT License.
+This project provides Rust bindings for the Valhalla routing engine and distributes (via [crates.io](https://crates.io/crates/valhalla)) the Valhalla source code.
+The entire project is licensed under the [MIT License](LICENSE).

-- **valhalla-rs bindings**: Copyright (c) 2025 kinkard
-- **Valhalla source code**: Copyright (c) 2018 Valhalla contributors, Copyright (c) 2015-2017 Mapillary AB, Mapzen

-Both components are licensed under the [MIT License](LICENSE).

-For the original Valhalla license, see [valhalla/COPYING](valhalla/COPYING).
+The original Valhalla license is also available at [valhalla/COPYING](https://github.com/valhalla/valhalla/blob/master/COPYING).